carvalhovitor2/sherpany/README.md

 Secrets related to the Kubernetes workloads are stored as Kubernetes Secrets, created by Terraform.
 These secrets are used to securely store sensitive information such as credentials used by the application running on Kubernetes.
 These secrets can only be accessed by authorized pods running in the same namespace as the secret.

+## Backups

+Backups are handled by [Velero](https://velero.io/), an OpenSource kubernetes cluster backup solution and restores are easily done through it's CLI, thus no need for an actual backup script.